hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_posting_katia.md

 * `get_url()`: Navigates the browser to a given URL.

 * `run_campaigns()`: This is a crucial method in `FacebookPromoter`.
-It orchestrates the execution of the campaigns.
+It orcheStartes the execution of the campaigns.
 It probably takes a list of campaign names and carries out the posting process for each campaign.
 Missing details about the exact implementation are crucial for a thorough understanding.

 **Variables:**